MochiDiffusion/MochiDiffusion/README.md

 - Performance (after initial generation, which is slower)
   * ~10s in macOS on MacBook Pro M1 Max (64 GB).
   * ~20s in macOS on MacBook Pro M1 Pro (32 GB).
-  * ~3.5 GB memory usage

-## Limitations

-- A single model (Stable Diffusion v1.5) is considered.
-The Core ML compute units have been hardcoded to CPU and GPU, since that's what gives best results on my Mac (M1 Max MacBook Pro).

 ## Credits